 - Ignorance while using Ignitable and Flammable Materials: Thousands of chemicals and substances are used as ignitable & flammable products.
 Any kind of ignorance or mishandling while using such chemicals and substances results in a high risk of fire.
 It is necessary to abide by the OSHA Guidelines to avoid the fire accident caused by these materials.

 - Breakdown of Electrical Wires: Most cases of fire accidents happen due to the breakdown of electrical wires.
 Major fire-related accidents rely upon electrical fire as it is a frequent basis of ignition for a significant fire.
 Establishing an electrical safety program is the only way to avoid a fire accident due to the breakdown of an electrical fire.

-What are Categories for which a Fire NOC can be acquired?
+Categories for which a Fire NOC can be Obtained

 The categories for which a Fire NOC can be acquired is listed below: